syahnur197/ema200-macd-fx-signal/readme.md

 - MACD Line & Signal Line above 0

 ## Trend Finder
-- The bot will also tell you the market trend based on Trading Rush's Trend Finder.
+- The bot also tells you the market trend using EMA 200